DTC: Deep Tracking Control: Introduction

 Our approach incorporates elements introduced in~\cite{Rudin2022}, such as time-based rewards and position-based goal tracking.
 However, we reward desired foothold positions at planned touch-down instead of rewarding a desired base pose at an arbitrarily chosen time.
 Finally, we use an asymmetric actor-critic structure similar to~\cite{Brakel2021}, where we provide privileged ground truth information to the value function and noisified measurements to the network policy.

 We trained more than $4000$ robots in parallel for two weeks on challenging ground covering a surface area of more than $\unit[76000]{m^2}$.
 Throughout the entire training process, we generated and learned from about $23$ years of optimized trajectories.
-The combination of offline training and online re-planing results in an accurate and agile tracking controller with exceptional robustness properties.
-As showcased in Fig.~1 and movie 1, with our hybrid control pipeline, ANYmal~\cite{Hutter2016} can skillfully traverse parkours with high precision, and confidently overcome uncertain environments with high robustness.
-Remarkably, one policy can solve several categories of terrain types, such as gaps, stepping stones, stairs, boxes, and hills.
-Moreover, without the need for any post-training, the tracking policy can be deployed zero-shot with different \ac{TO} methods at different update rates.
-The contributions of our work are therefore twofold: Firstly, we enable the deployment of model-based planners in rough and uncertain real-world environments, while, secondly, creating a single unifying locomotion policy that generalizes beyond the limitations imposed by state-of-the-art \ac{RL} methods.
+The combination of offline training and online re-planing results in \highlight{accurate, agile, and robust locomotion}.
+As showcased in Fig.~\ref{fig:intro:intro} and movie~1, with our hybrid control pipeline, ANYmal~\cite{Hutter2016} can skillfully traverse parkours with high precision, and confidently overcome uncertain environments with high robustness.
+Without the need for any post-training, the tracking policy can be deployed zero-shot with different \ac{TO} methods at different update rates. \highlight{Moreover, movie~2 demonstrates successful deployment in search-and-rescue scenarios, which demand both accurate foot placement and robust recovery skills.} The contributions of our work are therefore twofold: Firstly, we enable the deployment of model-based planners in rough and uncertain real-world environments.
+Secondly, we create a single unifying locomotion policy that generalizes beyond the limitations imposed by state-of-the-art \ac{RL} methods.